Spokane Falls and Riverfront Park, the heart of downtown Spokane, Washington

 Best for Business in Spokane

-Spokane is the corporate hub of the Inland Northwest — Avista, Itron, regional health systems, and a Convention Center that books out months ahead.
+Spokane is the corporate hub of the Inland Northwest, Avista, Itron, regional health systems, and a Convention Center that books out months ahead.
 The right hotel here is decided by walking distance to the meeting and the calibre of the lobby for a first impression.
 The Davenport Grand wins on infrastructure with its Convention Center skywalk.
 The Historic Davenport is the address that still impresses an out-of-town board.
-Marriott Spokane for the dependable Bonvoy stay closer to the airport corridor.
+Courtyard by Marriott Spokane Downtown for a dependable Bonvoy stay beside the Convention Center.

 Best Infrastructure